School Bus Winter Driving Safety Tips

 With winter weather fast approaching, now is the time to get your school buses and drivers ready.
 Check out these tips to help keep your staff, students and the public safe this winter.

-Think about what procedures need to be in place to ensure students can get to and from school safely in the winter.
+Think about what procedures need to be in place to make sure students can get to and from school safely in the winter.
 This may include:

-- Creating policies and procedures for late starts/cancellations and disabled vehicles
+- Forming policies and procedures for disabled vehicles

 Train Your Drivers

 Ensure all drivers are provided specialized winter driving training.
-This training should include the importance of reducing speed, increasing following distances (five or six seconds instead of four), allowing for longer stopping distances, and braking, steering, and accelerating slowly.
+This training should cover the following topics:

 Prepare Buses for Winter Conditions

 All buses should be equipped for winter weather prior to the start of the season.
 Keep the following best practices in mind as you prepare your fleet for winter.

 - Make sure all tires have sufficient tread or switch to winter snow tires

 - Test all batteries